Bug #1978

 Whatever the cause, a very simple solution would be to simply adjust the values by the amount they are in error.
 If it is a rounding error (and by implication unfixable) then it is one that introduces such a predictable change in the values that it could be calculated based on your orbital information and eliminated in the case I have described by adjusting the underlying calculations.
 If it can be predicted, it can be mitigated.
 There is no need to increase precision.

-#9 Updated by JohnFX almost 10 years ago
+#9 Updated by JohnFX over 10 years ago

 Truepikachu, I did misunderstand bloodyrain2K`s post (sorry bloodyrain2K) but I disagree with the conclusion still.
 The bug I reported was not an inevitable result of the process but an error in the calculation code for that process.
 One is not fixable the other very much is.